The Interpretation of the Bible and the Magisterium

 Principles of Biblical Interpretation

-Catholics are not allowed to do a private interpretation of Holy Scripture.
+Catholics are not allowed to do a private interpretation of the Holy Scripture.
 This does not mean that the individual catholic cannot do a personal reading and understanding of the Holy Scriptures.
 The individual is allowed and encouraged to read the Holy Scriptures, but with the mind of the Church.
 That means, each individual is permitted to interpret the Holy Scripture, but he is not permitted to understand the sacred writings differently from the Church's own understanding of it.
-In his 1893 encyclical Providentissimus Deus, particularly #14 - 20, Pope Leo XIII gave some guidelines for the proper interpretation of the sacred texts.
+In his 1893 encyclical Providentissimus Deus, particularly #14 - 20, Pope Leo XIII gave some guidelines for the proper interpretation of the sacred texts

-In addition to Pope Leo XIII's encyclical cited above, the following church documents may also be consulted to see what the Church teaches regarding Bible studies and the interpretation of Holy Scripture:
+In addition to Pope Leo XIII's encyclical cited above, the following church documents may also be consulted to see what the Church teaches regarding Bible studies and the interpretation of the Holy Scripture:

 Verbum Domini, by Pope Benedict XVI, 2010